Irinotecan Hydrochloride, Temozolomide, and Dinutuximab With or Without Eflornithine in Treating Patients With Relapsed or Refractory Neuroblastoma

 - First episode of progressive disease during aggressive multi-drug frontline therapy.

 - Primary resistant/refractory disease (less than partial response by International Neuroblastoma Response Criteria [INRC]) detected at the conclusion of at least 4 cycles of aggressive multidrug induction chemotherapy on or according to a high-risk neuroblastoma protocol (examples include A3973, ANBL0532, ANBL09P1, ANBL12P1, ANBL1531, etc.).

-- MIBG-avid lesion detected on MIBG scan obtained within 3 weeks prior to study entry with positive uptake at a minimum of one site.
+- MIBG-avid lesion detected on MIBG scan with positive uptake at a minimum of one site.
 This site must represent disease recurrence after completion of therapy, progressive disease on therapy, or refractory disease during induction.

 - Patients with resistant/refractory soft tissue disease that is not MIBG avid or does not demonstrate increased FDG uptake on PET scan must undergo biopsy to document the presence of viable neuroblastoma.
 Biopsy is not required for patients who have a new site of soft tissue disease (radiographic evidence of disease progression) regardless of whether progression occurs while receiving therapy or after completion of therapy.

 - Patients with bone marrow disease only will be eligible if they have more than 5% disease involvement (documented neuroblastoma cells) in at least one sample from bilateral bone marrow biopsies.

 - Note: Patients with elevated catecholamines (i.e. > 2 x ULN) only are NOT eligible for this study.